-I accept the terms and conditions of t Employees as set out above. this Code of Conduct for Eastern Health Authority
+I accept the terms and conditions of this Code of Conduc Employees as set out above. t for Eastern Health Authority

 Employee Name:

 Employee Signature: Date:

 5.6 COMPLAINTS HANDLING POLICY & INTERNAL REVIEW OF A DECISION PROCEDURE

 Eastern Health Authority (EHA) is committed to the provision of quality service to customers and regards complaints as an opportunity to improve practices and procedures as well as resolve the matter.